Houses you may also like...

-It’s easy to see why The White Company, Laura Ashley, Joules and Farrow & Ball have been drawn to this heavenly corner of Hampshire to photograph their campaigns.
+It’s easy to see why The White Company, Oka and Loaf, Arlo and Jacob and Farrow & Ball have been drawn to this heavenly corner of Hampshire to photograph their campaigns.
 Sitting in an easy chair by the wood burner, drink in hand, you’ll feel like you’re an extra in a glossy magazine shoot.

 The lawns are big enough for inquisitive muntjac deer, so they’re certainly big enough for football.
 The reception rooms suggest family film nights, cards or charades.
 And the fireside will be disappointed if you haven’t brought armfuls of novels.
 Cosy up, get close again, and remember what it means to be a family.